kingmook/easyLTI/README.md

 In your tool simply require easyLTI.php and then call connectLTI() to be returned an oauth secured object of information passed from the LTI consumer.
 See exampleProvider.php for sample code.

-Db structure will be need to be added before this tool will function.
-You will need to import LTI.sql into your mySql DB.
+Tool will automatically check for the nonce storage table and create if needed.
+Db structure can be added manually with LTI.sql.